T_KAROLIN_HOME_LABELT_KAROLIN_HOME_LABELPL

 • Dance With Me – Dance Workshop

-Danced in couples, processions, circles… full of turns, jumps and stamps, Polish folk dances were often accompanied by songs and the sound of traditional folk instruments.
+Danced in couples, processions, circles… full of turns, jumps and stamps, Polish folk dances were often accompanied by songs and the sounds of traditional folk instruments.
 What are Polish regional dances and what do they look like?
-Which dances do we consider to be the Polish national dances and why?
 During this workshop, participants discover the steps and figures of selected dances.
 This workshop, led by artists from Mazowsze Folk Song and Dance Ensemble, is held in a dedicated rehearsal space and lasts approximately 60 minutes.

 A wooden friction drum known as a burczybas.
 A Polish folk instrument

-• From the Village to the Stage – Educational Session
+• From the Village to the Stage – Tour of the permanent exhibition

 What is folklore?
 How does it differ around Poland and why is it so diverse?
 The permanent exhibition and collections provide a point of entry into discussions about Polish history and culture as well as the work of Mazowsze National Folk Song and Dance Ensemble.
 Get a behind-the-scenes insight into the work of one of the largest folk-inspired artistic ensembles in the world and consider how it adapts Polish traditional song, dance, music and traditional dress for the stage.
 This guided tour of our exhibition lasts approximately 60 minutes.